mnater/Hyphenopoly/README.md

 If you want to force the usage of Hyphenopoly.js for a language (e.g. for testing purposes) write `"FORCEHYPHENOPOLY"` instead of the long word.

 ### Second script block – load and run Hyphenopoly_Loader.js
 Hyphenopoly_Loader.js tests if the browser supports CSS hyphenation for the language(s) given in `Hyphenopoly.require`.
-If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary Webassembly modules.
+If one of the given languages isn't supported it automatically hides the documents contents and loads Hyphenopoly.js and the necessary WebAssembly modules.
 Hyphenopoly.js – once loaded – will hyphenate the elements according to the settings and unhide the document when it's done.
 If something goes wrong and Hyphenopoly.js is unable to unhide the document Hyphenopoly_Loader.js has a timeout that kicks in after some time (defaults to 1000ms) and unhides the document and writes a message to the console.
 If the browser supports all required languages the script deletes the `Hyphenopoly`-object and terminates without further ado.

 ### enable CSS-hyphenation